bruno-dd470/-/README.md

 They're grown every season in the Valley of Santiago, Mexico, by **Don José Carmen**, a humble farmer whose methods could reinvent modern agriculture.

 **His results are scientifically validated:**
-- 🔬 **Jean Marie HUVAC**, Lecturer at the Applied Plant Biology Laboratory of the National Museum of Natural History in Paris, confirmed the exceptional nutritional quality and flavor of his produce.
+- 🔬 **Jean Marie HUVAC**, Lecturer at the Applied Plant Biology Laboratory of the French National Museum of Natural History in Paris, confirmed the exceptional nutritional quality and flavor of his produce.
 - 🌱 **Professor Nicolas Cerda** from the Faculty of Agronomy at Chapingo University successfully replicated his protocols.

 **Living proof** that the future of food and ecology may depend on our willingness to think outside the box – and question conventional agrochemical dogma.